wp-plugins/wp-support-plus-responsive-ticket-system/readme.txt

 = Pro Features =
 * http://wpsupportplus.in/ (Under constuction)
 * Important note for our pro users- we ware facing hosting issues on earlier plugin site, so now we are moving site to another host provider.
 We are sorry for incontinence causing to you.
+Please contact me on email(pradeepmakone@gmail.com) till everyting is back on track!

 Features :